APPLICATIONS ARE CLOSED

 The social upheaval of the last two years exposed the racism, social fissures and systemic inequities that have long plagued our nation and our media institutions.
 Spurred by these crises, many journalists and the public have demanded a reckoning—a “radical reimagining”—of mainstream media.
 This has led to renewed demands to diversify the staff of newsrooms and regain public trust; improve and expand coverage of communities of color and other disenfranchised groups; restore local news; and to even radically rethink our business models.

-While one generation can’t single-handedly “save” the media, we believe that emerging journalists with a deep commitment and passion for their work, can and should play a critical role in transforming the news industry.
-Yet, our research has uncovered a disturbing reality: Many young, aspiring journalists—particularly those who are from communities of color and working-class backgrounds—confront significant barriers to getting and keeping their foot in the door.
+While one generation can’t single-handedly “save the media,” we believe that emerging journalists with a deep commitment and passion for their work, can and should play a critical role in transforming the news industry.
+Yet, our research has uncovered a disturbing reality: Many aspiring journalists—particularly those who are from communities of color and working-class backgrounds—confront significant barriers to getting and keeping their foot in the door.
 The obstacles include low pay or no pay for entry-level jobs and internships; inability to afford the high costs of professional development programs; feelings of isolation within white, male-dominated newsrooms; and a dearth of trusted mentors and colleagues.